sertxudeveloper/Lyra/Lyra Documentation.md

  - `hideOnCreate`
  - `hideOnEdit`

-You may chain any of these methods onto your field's definition in order to instruct Lyra where the field should be displayed:
+You may chain any of these methods onto your field's definition to instruct Lyra where the field should be displayed:

 ```php
 Text::make('Name')->hideOnIndex()
 ```

-In addition if you want to invert the method and show a field hidded by default you should pass a false boolean to the method.
+Besides if you want to invert the method and show a field hidden by default you should pass a false boolean to the method.

 ```php
 Id::make('Id')->hideOnCreate(false)
 ```

 ## Sortable Fields
-If you want to be able to sort by a field in the index view, you may use the `sortable` method in order to enable this functionality.
+If you want to be able to sort by a field in the index view, you may use the `sortable` method to enable this functionality.

 ```php
 Id::make('Id')->sortable()
 ```

 ## Field Types
-Lyra has built-in the mostly used field types.
+Lyra has built-in the most used field types.

 ### Text Field
-The text field is the simples editable field, it will show a text input.
+The text field is the simplest editable field, it will show a text input.

 #### Length limit
-With the method ``size`` we can add a length limitator, the first parameter its required and it should be an int to specify the maximum length, the second parameter is optional and it will determine the type of the limitator.
+With the method `size` we can add a length limitation, the first parameter it's required and it should be an int to specify the maximum length, the second parameter is optional and it will determine the type of the limitation.

-There are available two types of limitator, the hard limit and the soft limit.
+There are available two types of limitations, the hard limit, and the soft limit.

 ##### Soft limit
-This mode shows a character count followed by the maximum length setted.
+This option shows a character count followed by the maximum length set.
-Once the limit is reached the user will be able to continue writing, it works only as an orientative length limit.
+Once the limit is reached the user will be able to continue writing, it works only as an orientation length limit.

 ```php
 Text::make('Name')->size(25)
 ```

 ##### Hard limit
-This options shows a character count followed by the maximum length setted.
+This option shows a character count followed by the maximum length set.
 Once the limit is reached the user won't be able to continue writing.
 Keep in mind this limit is client-side only.

 ```php
 Text::make('Name')->size(25, true)